Vincentian Studies Institute: Foundation, growth and membership

 In 1978, at an annual G.I.E.V. meeting held at Niagara University, New York, a number of representatives of the North American Provinces attended, including Reverends John Carven, C.M.
 (USA East), Stafford Poole, C.M.
 (USA West), James King, C.M.
 (USA East), Frederick Easterly, C.M.
 (USA East), William Eigel, C.M.
 (USA Midwest), John Rybolt, C.M.
 (USA Midwest) and Douglas Slawson, C.M.
 (USA West).
 These confreres had the idea of forming a national organization for the study of Vincentian history and spirituality.
 They felt that a national version of the international organization would be better able to serve the needs of the United States provinces.
 There was also discussion of a possible role in the organization for the Daughters of Charity.

 A preliminary proposal was drawn up and submitted to the Vincentian Conference (composed of the five United States Visitors) in October 1978.
 The response was favorable, and the organizers were authorized to have two meetings in which to draft a constitution, bylaws, and prepare a preliminary budget.
 The two organizational meetings were held at Kenrick Seminary in Saint Louis, Missouri (November 1978), and Mater Dei Provincial House, Evansville, Indiana (March 1979).
-Out of these meetings came the Constitution and By-laws approved by the Vincentian Conference in October 1979.
+Out of these meetings came the Constitution and Bylaws approved by the Vincentian Conference in October 1979.
 The following March the organization began its work with a meeting held at Saint John's Seminary College, Camarillo, California.

 The first election for a presiding officer resulted in a tie.
 Since the newly adopted constitution did not provide for this eventuality, the choice was decided by a flip of the coin.
 The late Reverend Frederick Easterly, C.M.
 (USA East) thus became the first presiding officer of the Vincentian Studies Institute.
 During the mid-1980s and early 1990s, Reverend John Rybolt, C.M.
 (USA Midwest) served three terms as Presiding Officer.
 In 1993, Reverend Edward Udovic, C.M., succeeded him as Presiding Officer.